PhD on artificial intelligence for renewable energy and sustainability

-Fully-funded PhD in the area of AI for Renewable Energy and Sustainability.
+Fully-funded PhD in the area of artificial intelligence for renewable energy and sustainability.

 A stipend of £19,000 for 22/23, which will increase each year in line with the UK Research and Innovation (UKRI) rate, plus Home rate fee allowance of £4,596 (with automatic increase to UKRI rate each year).
 The studentship is offered for 3.5 years.
 For exceptional international candidates, there is the possibility of obtaining a scholarship to cover overseas fees.

 Renewable energy sources have gained increased attention and investments from the industries, governments and society, such as wind, solar, and hydrological sources, to enable a more sustainable and yet economically feasible development.
 However, the building and operationalization of renewable power plants face a series of challenges that must be tackled in order to improve their adoption.
 One of the main challenges resides in the ability to accurately predict the meteorological parameters that influence the generation of wind and solar energy from shorter to longer term, which becomes even more challenging in the face of climate change.

 Therefore, this project aims at researching, developing and building AI-based solutions that can support the development of more reliable and accurate weather forecasting systems applied to the prediction of solar and wind energy generation, extreme weather events forecasting and their effects, air quality and sustainability.
 Historical data from publicly available sources will be used, like surface weather stations, GDAS/ECMWF/Era5 and satellite data, among others, along with information about wind turbines and photovoltaic cells.